-The Trusts intend to make distributions at least annually.
-Generally, distributions will comprise the taxable income of each Trust (as calculated using Australian tax principles), if any, net of accrued and actual Trust expenses and fees, including class-level performance fees (if applicable).
-The Trusts may pay distributions periodically (e.g., in advance of large redemption requests).
+The Trust intends to make distributions at least annually.
+Generally, distributions will comprise the taxable income of the Trust (as calculated using Australian tax principles), if any, net of accrued and actual Trust expenses and fees.
+The Trust may pay distributions periodically (e.g., in advance of large redemption requests).
 Taxable income will be distributed within a particular class of units.
 Unrealised capital gains and losses will be reflected in the price of units.

-Each Trust (each class, in the case of GMO Systematic Global Macro Trust) intends to qualify and be operated as an Attribution Managed Investment Trust ("AMIT") for Australian income tax purposes (discussed in further detail in Section 6).
+The Trust intends to qualify and be operated as an Attribution Managed Investment Trust ("AMIT") for Australian income tax purposes (discussed in further detail in Section 6).
 The composition and timing of distributions could affect your tax position.
 GMO Australia strongly recommends that you seek professional taxation advice.

-Unless GMO Australia is otherwise directed in writing by a unit holder not less than one month prior to a distribution date to pay the distribution in cash, amounts distributed by each Trust will be reinvested in units of the Trust.
+Unless GMO Australia is otherwise directed in writing by a unit holder not less than one month prior to a distribution date to pay the distribution in cash, amounts distributed by the Trust will be re-invested in units of the Trust.